black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 Math.abs(num); // 5
 ```
 In your span text, wrap your remainingCalories reference in Math.abs() to ensure that the value is positive.

+# Step 84
+After your span element, add an hr element to create a horizontal line.

+To keep your code clean and readable, you should add this on a new line in the template literal.